What is important to know about the Point-Spread Function?

 Point-Spread Function

 In general, the point spread function (PSF) characterizes the response of a system to a point source.
-For beamforming, Figure 1 illustrates an example of a PSF by plotting the sound pressure against the location.
+For beamforming, figure 1 illustrates an example of a PSF by plotting the sound pressure against the location.
 The global maximum is called the main lobe.
-Further maxima - resulting from the effect mentioned earlier - are called side lobes.
+Further maxima resulting from the effect mentioned earlier are called side lobes.
 The characteristics of main and side lobes are fundamental for the evaluation of an acoustic photo.
 Therefore, we need to explain the terms for describing them:

-Dynamic
+Dynamic range

 Further Reading